servian/nz-covidpass-verification-app/README.md

 1. is a Base32 encoded NZCP Version 1
 2. is encoded as a CBOR
 3. has the correct protected headers
-4. is issued by New Zealand Ministry of Health by matching the iss
+4. is issued by New Zealand Ministry of Health by matching the iss in the payload
-5. is signed and validate the signature of the payload over the CBOR structure using the MOH public key
+5. is signed and validated by using the signature of the payload over the CBOR structure using the MOH public key
 6. hasn't expired

 ## Demo